Kaohsiung, Taiwan Dragon and Tiger Pagodas at Lotus Pond.

 MRT Station near Pier-2 Kaohsiung

-How to get there: The center is accessible within walking distance of South West from Yanchengpu Station of Kaohsiung MRT.
+How to get there: The center is within walking distance of the South West from Yanchengpu Station on the Kaohsiung MRT.
 Since 2017, Dayi Pier-2 Station and Penglai Pier-2 Station of Kaohsiung LRT have passed through the Pier-2 Art Center.

 HAMASEN PIER-2 LINE